rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 * **Generic cabundle injector**: Watches for apiservices, mutatingwebhookconfig, validatingwebhookconfig and crds annotated with 'service.beta.openshift.io/inject-cabundle=true' and sets the appropriate ca bundle field with a base64url-encoded CA signing bundle

-The controllers that we are interested in is the Configmap cabundle injector, because is capable to with an annotation to the configmap, injects the service CA certificate into the service-ca.crt
+The controller that we are interested in is the Configmap cabundle injector, because it is capable of injecting the service CA certificate into the service-ca.crt by adding an annotation to the configmap.

-An important note here, is that the access to this CA certificate allows TLS clients to verify connections to services using this service serving certificates, and validating this way the secure connection inside the cluster.
+An important note here is that access to this CA certificate allows TLS clients to verify connections to services using service serving certificates, validating in this way the secure connection inside the cluster.

-In order to compare the service-ca.crt that are injected into the configmaps by the service ca operator, to the original signing-key secret generated into the openshift-service-ca, we need to extract the signing-key certificate (in the openshift-service-ca namespace) and one example of the service-ca.crt injected by the service ca operator:
+In order to compare the service-ca.crt that is injected into the configmaps by the service ca operator with the original signing-key secret generated in the openshift-service-ca namespace, we need to extract the signing-key certificate (in the openshift-service-ca namespace) and one example of the service-ca.crt injected by the service ca operator:

 ```
 $ oc get cm service-ca-bundle  -n openshift-insights -o jsonpath="{.data['service-ca\.crt']}" > /tmp/ca1.crt
 $ oc get secrets -n openshift-service-ca signing-key -o jsonpath="{.data['tls\.crt']}" |  base64 -d | openssl x509 > /tmp/ca2.crt
 ```

-If we compare the two extracted certificates with openssl md5, we noticed that are the same file:
+If we compare the two extracted certificates with openssl md5, we notice that they are the same file:

 ```
 $ openssl md5 /tmp/ca1.crt